thoughtspot/thoughtspot.github.io/_admin/data-security/about-row-security.md

 |Filter tables to reduce their size, so that only the relevant data is visible.|Reduce the number of rows that appear in a very large table of baseball players, so that players who are no longer active are not shown except to historians.|
 |Enable creation of a single pinboard or visualization, which can display different data depending on the group who is accessing it.|Create one sales pinboard that shows only the sales in the region of the person who views it.
 This effectively creates a personalized pinboard, depending on the viewer's region.|

-## Rules-based RLS vs. Legacy RLS

-Beginning with ThoughtSpot version 3.3, you can set RLS directly in the ThoughtSpot application.
-This RLS feature can handle thousands of groups, and allows you to set up flexible rules that are self-maintaining.

-Prior to version 3.3, you had to use the security file which you edit in Excel to set up rules for row level security.
-This method is limited to 65 groups.
-You should not use this method, if you are setting up row level security for the first time.
-In fact, if you are using legacy row level security, you should consider migrating to the improved rule-based row level security for its better scale, flexibility, and ease of maintenance.

 ## RLS and administrators

 If your installation has enabled the **Can Adminsiter RLS** privilege, users groups with this privilege (directly or indirectly) can bypass row-level security (RLS) rules.
 This privilege can only be assigned by a user who already **Has administration privilege**.

 Users with **Has administration privilege** are administrators and can see can see all data sources, and no type of row level security applies to them.